andy-guttridge/tails-up/README.md

 The information about each cat is arranged horizontally on screen sizes of 1200px width or more, and stacked vertically on screens narrower than this to avoid some aesthetically displeasing alignment issues and ensure legibility.

+The Available Cats section addresses objectives 1 and 5.

 <p align="center">
   <img src="read-me_media/available_cats_wide.png" alt="Available cats section for wider screens" width="550">
   <img src="read-me_media/available_cats_narrow.png" alt="Available cats section for narrow screens" width="275">